makerdao/community/governance/votes/Executive vote - September 11, 2020.md

 ---
-title: Increase the USDC-A Debt Ceiling, Whitelist tBTC on the ETHBTC Oracle - September 11, 2020
+title: Template - [Executive Vote] Increase the USDC-A Debt Ceiling, Whitelist tBTC on the ETHBTC Oracle - September 11, 2020
 summary: Vote for this proposal to increase the USDC-A debt ceiling, whitelist tBTC on the ETHBTC Oracle - September 11, 2020
 date: 2020-09-11T00:00:00.000Z
 address: "0x223735DeF0eD8b129429Fb580cA0A91cefC3aE02"